Learn Dutch vocabulary

 Is OpenWords free?

-How is OpenWords different from other Dutch vocabulary apps?
+How is OpenWords different from Anki?

 Start learning Dutch vocabulary with OpenWords.